 Barret is survived by his father David Muir (Lori), mother Mary Joynes (Dave), daughter Myellie Muir, sister Krystal Boyd (Tyler), brothers; Jeremy Muir (Jacklyn), Jamie Moses (Katalin), grandfather Mansel “Papa,” step siblings; Steven, Mitchell, Katie and Gillian, his nieces and nephews; Landan, Oliver, Avery, Emmersyn, Layne and Elynora, special friends; Jeff, Jane and Lindsay and her boys.

 If you wish, donations may be made in memory of Barret to the Stan Cassidy Centre for Rehabilitation, or a charity of your choice. https://www.stancassidy.ca/

 A Celebration of Barret’s Life will be held at the Bates Barn located in Long Point, NB.
 Due to the restrictions of Covid-19, attendance will be by reservation only.
 Arrangements are in the Professional Care of Sunbury Funeral Home, Central Blissville, NB (368-2413).
 Condolences:sunburyfuneralhome.com

-To plant a tree in memory of Barret Glenn Muir, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Barret Glenn Muir, please visit our tribute store.